 Discover the history of Wolgan Valley and the Blue Mountains with two fascinating tours that will take you all the way back to the 17th and early 18th century.

 Duration: 1 hour

-Discover the heritage kitchen garden, which has been re-established to supply fresh vegetables, fruit, nuts and herbs to the Resort kitchens.
-Tours can be arranged through our Guest Services Agent and are conducted all year round subject to weather conditions.
+The tour will also visit the see the fully-functioning heritage kitchen garden, which has been re-established to supply fresh vegetables, fruit, nuts and herbs to the resort’s kitchens.

-Duration: 1 - 1.5 hours
+Duration: 2.5 hours

 Step back in time with a guided walking tour of the historic Newnes Industrial Ruins.
 This fascinating tour explores a period when heavy industry reigned supreme and many speculators sought their fortune in ‘black gold’ and shale oil.

 Operating from 1906 to 1932, the Newnes Shale Oil Refinery was an ambitious undertaking for its time, due to the isolated location of Wolgan Valley and its considerable distance from essential coastal ports.
 The refinery was one of the largest shale oil production schemes in Australia and comprised of mining, processing, distillation and associated manufacturing industries such as coking coal, bricks, and paraffin wax.
 During the period of peak production it is estimated up to 2000 people resided in the remote mining village of Newnes.